 As the Buddha was on the verge of supreme enlightenment while meditating under the Bodhi tree, a powerful demon called Mara appeared.
 The demon tried to dissuade him from his goal with temptations of worldly pleasures and vast wealth.

 However, the Buddha was not discouraged and he used meditation to strengthen his resolve.
 After meditating all night he was able to fight off the evil temptations of Mara and achieve supreme enlightenment.
-At the moment of Mara’s vanquishment, the Buddha called on the earth goddess to witness his triumph by performing the Bhumisparsha mudra.

 As a result, the meaning of the Bhumisparsha mudra is the triumph of the Dharma over the inner demons of earthly temptation.
 The earth goddess responded to his call and she rung out her hair and created a flood which washed away the demon Mara.